 iii.
 Average: Normal loss of function or other problems with a problematic workaround. iv.Minor: Minor loss of function or other problem where a workaround is current for the functionality

-It is defined as a bug by the tester/product owner, considering severity, probability, business needs, time, and resources available.
+The tester/product owner defines it as a bug, considering its severity, probability, business needs, time, and resources available.

 i.
 Critical: Bugs that are mission-critical to the application’s core functionality and for which there are no workarounds.